prestsoftware/prest/docs/src/consistency/cons_general_det.rst

 .. _general-consistency-tip:

 .. tip::
-     **To use the consistency-analysis feature:** right-click on the dataset of interest [e.g. "DatasetX.csv"] in the workspace and select *"Analysis -> Consistency analysis"*.
+     **To use the deterministic-consistency feature:** right-click on the dataset of interest [e.g. "DatasetX.csv"] in the workspace and select *"Analysis -> Deterministic consistency analysis"*.

-     **To view the consistency-analysis output:** right-click on the Prest-generated dataset ["DatasetX.csv (consistency)"] in the workspace and then click on "View".
+     **To view the deterministic-consistency output:** right-click on the Prest-generated dataset ["DatasetX.csv (deterministic consistency)"] in the workspace and then click on "View".

-     **To export the consistency-analysis output (in .xslx or .csv format):** right-click on the Prest-generated dataset ["DatasetX.csv (consistency)"] in the workspace, click on "Export", and then select one of the following options:
+     **To export the deterministic-consistency output (in .xslx or .csv format):** right-click on the Prest-generated dataset ["DatasetX.csv (deterministic consistency)"] in the workspace, click on "Export", and then select one of the following options:

      * **Summary**: lists the total number of violations of each axiom (per subject).